lucidrains/x-transformers/README.md

 This flavor of attention also has <a href="https://arxiv.org/abs/2111.05498">a connection</a> to sparse distributed memory. <a href="https://www.youtube.com/watch?v=THIIk7LR9_8">[youtube talk]</a>

 Update: I have discovered a way to remove the learned temperature altogether, by grouping the feature dimension and doing l2-normalization on each group.
 This allows the queries and keys to have a similarity that ranges from 0 to the number of groups.
 A group size of 8 or 16 was sufficient in my tests.
-Decided to name this technique "Grouped QK Normalization"
+Decided to name this technique "Grouped QK Normalization".
+The drawback is that I believe an attention head dimension 32 is too small to use this tactic (a dimension often used in vision)

 You can use it as follows